Sancintya Mohini Simpson

 IMA Belltower at the Judith Wright Centre of Contemporary Arts

-The word ‘coolie’ is a term that was often used derogatively in relation to Indian indenture diaspora.
-By using language linked to this past, Simpson’s exhibition brings forward colonial narratives to acknowledge the strength of her people: their stories and legacies embodied in a large-scale corrugated iron structure filled with video, sound, and smell.
+The word ‘coolie’ was often used derogatively for the Indian indenture diaspora.
+By using language linked to this past, Simpson’s exhibition brings forward colonial narratives to acknowledge the strength of her people.
+Their stories and legacies are embodied in a large corrugated-iron structure, filled with video, sound, and smell.
 Through this sensory and immersive work, Simpson offers a reflective space for ongoing resistance and healing.

-Simpson’s exhibition at IMA Belltower is accompanied by a new projection work developed in collaboration with Sai Karlen for the façade of the Judith Wright Centre of Contemporary Arts.
+The exhibition is accompanied by a new projection work, developed in collaboration with Sai Karlen, for the façade of the Judith Wright Centre.

 Curated By